xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Offline Agent</summary>**
-An agent is offline when the time of last Ping is longer than the active time
+An agent is offline when the time of the last Ping is longer than the active time

 > Notes:
 >